IAudioDeviceManager

 followSystemPlaybackDevice

-Sets the audio playback device used by the SDK to follow the system default audio playback device.
+Sets whether the SDK's playback device follows the system default playback device.

 abstract followSystemPlaybackDevice(enable: boolean): number;